Kvilt1/sdawdj/fixed_solutions_final.md

 #### Problem Summary
 Determine the maximum induced voltage in the coil during charging.
 The coil has 60 turns and an area of 0.144 m².
-The magnetic field $B$ varies as shown in the graph.
+The magnetic field$B$ varies as shown in the graph.

 #### Key Concepts
 - **Faraday's Law of Induction:** The induced electromotive force (EMF) in a coil is proportional to the rate of change of magnetic flux through the coil.
-- **Magnetic Flux ($\Phi $):** The product of the magnetic field and the area it penetrates, $\Phi = B \times A $.
+- **Magnetic Flux ($\Phi$):** The product of the magnetic field and the area it penetrates, $\Phi = B \times A$.

 #### Formulas Used
 Faraday's Law of Induction is given by: